dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 situation.

 > If I were already the person I wanted to be, how would I handle this
-> situation differently.
+> situation differently?
 That person that built my dreams, what would
 > he or she have done to get there?

-The Romans had their own concept of genius, which was like the design essence that lay beyond our psyche: it was like our individual star in the metaphysical sky.
+The Romans had their own concept of genius, which was like the divine essence that lay beyond our psyche: it was like our individual star in the metaphysical sky.
 It resembles this concept of the idealized self.
 When we are young, we should develop that kernel of knowledge